Contra Costa County Accident Attorneys

 - Chronic Traumatic Encephalopathy (CTE) is a common injury to the brain caused by traumatic events.
 This is another type of brain damage seen in professional football players.
 This is caused by repeated head trauma.
 CTE cannot be diagnosed until after an autopsy.

-Loss of Hearing or Vision
+Loss Of Hearing Or Vision

 Amputation